Our route so far...

 "Terrible Tasman Sea" to Sydney Australia.
 The remainder of the

 cruising season was spent in Australia resolving an engine failure.
-It

 |